JaimeMagiera/oct/automated-testing.md

 * 3 entries for the master nodes of the form master-[n].[cluster].domain.tld
 * An extry for each of the desired worker nodes in the form worker-[n].[cluster].domain.tld
 * 1 entry for the API endpoint in the form api.[cluster].domain.tld
+* 1 entry for the API internal endpoint in the form api-int.[cluster].domain.tld
 * 1 wilcard entry for the Ingress endpoint in the form \*.apps.[cluster].domain.tld

 ### DHCP